- This event has passed.

 February 22 @ 9:30 am - 2:00 pm UTC+0

 Join us for our annual Pinewood Derby Competition on Sat.
-Feb 22nd from 10am-2pm.
+Feb 22nd from 9:30am-2pm.
 This event will be held at Hall’s Cross Roads Elementary School in the gymnasium (racing) and cafeteria (refreshments, crafts).
 Scouts will race to earn points for their den as well as to race individually for best time.
 There will also be voting in various categories for additional awards such as Best in Show, Best Theme, and Most Creative, Most Patriotic, Most Unique Use of Materials, Best Paint Design, and Best Wood Carving.

 The Pack will provide coffee and bagels and we will need volunteers to bring snacks, desserts, drinks of your choice.
 In the past, folk have been creative and made snacks and desserts with a pinewood derby theme which is fun but not required.
 Examples are apple slices as a car body and grapes pinned on with toothpicks.
 If you google “pinewood derby snacks” you’ll see many fun ideas.
 A sign-up sheet for snacks will be added closer to the event date..

 You must turn your scout’s car in by Tues.
 Feb 18th and it will be held until race day.
 If your den is not meeting on that Tuesday, you can still bring the car that day or arrange to drop it off another time.
 This eliminates the need for car check-in on race day to save time!

 Note that we will also have a Family Car racing category with no rules (any weight and design are allowed – do not have to use official pinewood derby kit) so feel free to participate yourself as a parent and/or have siblings participate in this part of the competition!
 You can bring your family car on race day but please pre-register below (sign up will be added closer to event date)

 There are two parts to the racing – Den Competition and Individual Competition.